Netherlands in World War II: Deportations

-Anne Frank's diary has been translated into some sixty languages since its publication.
+Anne Frank's Diary of a Young Girl has been translated into some sixty languages since its publication.

 Large-scale deportations from The Netherlands began on 15 July 1942 and ultimately included 100,000 Jews, most of whom died or were killed in German concentration camps.
 About 25–30,000 Jews went into hiding as onderduikers (literally "under-divers")—most famously Anne Frank, who hid with her family in an Amsterdam house from July 1942 for over two years before being discovered.

 Concentration camps were built at Vught and Amersfoort as well.
 Eventually, with the assistance of Dutch police and civil service, the majority of the Dutch Jews were deported to concentration camps.

 Following the last major round-ups and deportations, Amsterdam—the last Jewish population center—was declared "judenrein" ("Jew-free") in November 1943.